• Skip to primary navigation

 Blue ribbon divider used for visual effect

-What can be better than bacon-wrapped pork tenderloin grilled to perfection?
+What can be better than bacon-wrapped pork filet medallions grilled to perfection?
 A great change of pace from steaks for that special meal.
-Try it for your next casual company grilling night.
-It won't disappoint.
+Try it for your next casual company grilling night or date night.

 ♨️The Grill

 Almost any gas grill will do.
 We want a grill surface temperature of 450° to a maximum of 500°.
-On most gas grills will be at about 60-75%.
+Most gas grills will be at about 60-75%.
 DO NOT look at the thermometer on the hood of your grill; it is not even close.

 Please see my A Beginners Guide to Grill Temperature on a Gas Grill for help on grill surface temperature.